4 Things to Look for When Studying a Stock's Dividend History

 While the topic is far more expansive than a single article could ever cover, there are generally four signs in a company's dividend history that bode well.
 This is particularly true if the stock is part of a diversified basket of stocks with similar characteristics and doesn't matter if an investor or his or her financial advisor or asset management company follows a high dividend yield strategy or a dividend growth strategy.

 It is important that you understand why each matters, and how they are connected to each other, when deciding which dividend stocks you want to hold.
+These signs are:

 1. A Dividend History That Includes Maintaining or Increasing a Dividend Through Multiple Business Cycles

+It isn't unusual for a company's board of directors to decide that a business has been successful enough that a new dividend payout policy is in order, declaring a distribution to shareholders.
 What is unusual is a company that has proven itself capable of paying a steady dividend, or, better yet, increasing its dividend per share, over the course of multiple business cycles.

 In case it's been awhile since your last economics class, a business cycle is the rise and fall of economic activity that occurs over time.
 In economic theory, a business cycle consists of four phases: